For any SEO, high-quality links mean popularity, trust, authority, and higher rankings on SERPs.

 BONUS: Building a Brand with High-Quality Links

 The lure of building low-quality backlinks is that you can create them relatively fast.
 Guest posting-only blogs don’t care about content’s quality.
 You can submit almost anything and still get a link.
 Using blog networks takes as much as signing up and filling in a profile.
-Buying links is relatively quick too.
-True, it costs you money.
-But you get those links fast too.
+Buying links is relatively quick, too.
+Yes, it costs you money, but you get those links fast.

-The alternative, acquiring high-quality requires work and effort.
+The alternative (acquiring high-quality links) requires work and effort.
 Take outreach, for example.
-It can take a tremendous amount of resources and time to create a strategy, from content assets to managing the outreach campaign.
+It can take a tremendous amount of resources and time to create this part of your SEO strategy, from content assets to managing the outreach campaign.
 And even then, you can never be sure of the result.

 But in spite of this, I always advocate the long-term approach.
 However, there are some strategies that can generate great links with slightly less effort than outreach.